MagicMirrorOrg/MagicMirror/modules/README.md

 ***notification* String** - The notification identifier.<br>
 ***payload* AnyType** - Optional.
 A notification payload.<br>

 If you want to send a notification to all other modules, use the `sendNotification(notification, payload)`.
 All other modules will receive the message via the [notificationReceived](#notificationreceivednotification-payload-sender) method.
-In that case, the sender is automaticly set to the instance calling the sendNotification method.
+In that case, the sender is automatically set to the instance calling the sendNotification method.

 **Example:**
 ````javascript